-- (a) In the definition Zone the distance is changed to two hull lengths. - (b) Rule 18.2(b) is changed to:
+- (a) In the definition Finish, delete the words 'after starting'. - (b) In the definition Zone the distance is changed to two hull lengths. - (c) Rule 18.2(b) is changed to:

 If boats are overlapped when the first of them reaches the zone, the outside boat at that moment shall thereafter give the inside boat mark-room.
 If a boat is clear ahead when she reaches the zone, or she later becomes clear ahead when another boat passes head to wind, the boat clear astern at that moment shall thereafter give her mark-room.